rukleiven/Exercise1/Part3/README.md

 When answering the questions, remember to use all the resources at your disposal.
 Asking the internet isn't a form of "cheating", it's a way of learning.

  ### What is concurrency?
 What is parallelism?
 What's the difference?
-> "Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
-It doesn't necessarily mean they'll ever both be running at the same instant.
-For example, multitasking on a single-core machine.Parallelism is when tasks literally run at the same time, e.g., on a multicore processor."
+> Concurrency: Multiple tasks start, run and complete independent of eachother in overlapping time periods.
+They do not necessarily execute at the same instant, i.e multitasking on a single-core processor.
+Parallelism means that multiple tasks run at the exact same time, which requires multiple processor cores.

-> // Kommentar: Skiller mellom mulighet og faktsik utførelse.
+> // Kommentar: Skiller mellom mulighet og faktisk utførelse.

  ### Why have machines become increasingly multicore in the past decade?
  > "The trend towards multiple cores is an engineering approach that helps the CPU designers avoid the power consumption problem that came with ever increasing frequency scaling.
 The computing power and clock frequency of a single processor reached their peak a few years ago, it just isn't easy to create more powerful and/or faster processors than the current ones; so the major CPU manufacturers (Intel, AMD) switched strategy and went multi-core...*"

+>Due to limitations in hardware.
+The number of transistor per areal does not scale by Moore's anymore.
+A solution to this problem is multiple-core systems.

-> // Kommentar: Altså klarer vi ikke gjøre kjernene raskere enn de er uten å møte på større ulemper.
+> // Kommentar: Altså klarer vi ikke gjøre kjernene raskere enn de er uten å møte på større ulemper, varme.
 Løsningen ble å heller å ha flere kjerner.

  ### What kinds of problems motivates the need for concurrent execution?
  (Or phrased differently: What problems do concurrency help in solving?)